ULI Local Research and Content

 The ULI Terwilliger Center for Housing provided guidance summarizing the extensive empirical research, policy analysis, and technical assistance that the Center has provided to local governments on the subject of housing policy, including inclusionary zoning.
 ULI Philadelphia is committed to supporting and enhancing the education and research process related to housing affordability issues.

 Grants through the ULI Foundation

 The ULI Foundation Annual Fund provides funding for Urban Innovation Grants to support local ULI projects that recognize or launch innovative public private partnerships that will advance the responsible use of land in building healthy, thriving communities worldwide.
 The Foundation has contributed $250,000.
-ULI Philadelphia is currently working with three grants awarded by the ULI Foundation:
+ULI Philadelphia is currently working with one grant awarded by the ULI Foundation.

 Etkin Johnson Student Scholarship

 The Etkin Johnson Student Scholarship program is designed to immerse its participants into the thriving land use industry in Philadelphia.
 From October 2017 through May 2018, the participants will attend ULI Philadelphia events, committees, become volunteers, meet with a mentor and network with ULI members to enhance their scholastic endeavors and learn the benefits of ULI membership.

 WHAT is it?
 A year long mentoring program designed to develop emerging talent in real estate and foster mutually beneficial relationships within ULI.
 We team up ULI Young Leaders with experienced real estate executives in the Philadelphia region.